doc4d/docs/docs/Desktop/building.md

 Building can only be carried out once the project is compiled.
 If you select this command without having previously compiled the project, or if the compiled code does not correspond to the interpreted code, a warning dialog box appears indicating that the project must be (re)compiled.

-### Build application settings
+### buildApp.4DSettings

-Each build application parameter is stored as an XML key in the application project file named `buildApp.4DSettings` XML file, located in the `Settings` folder of the project.
+Each build application parameter is stored as an XML key in the application project file named `buildApp.4DSettings` XML file, located in the [`Settings` folder of the project](../Project/architecture.md#settings-1).

 Default parameters are used the first time the Build Application dialog box is used.
 The contents of the project file are updated, if necessary, when you click **Build** or **Save settings**.
 You can define several other XML settings file for the same project and employ them using the [BUILD APPLICATION](https://doc.4d.com/4dv19/help/command/en/page871.html) command.